SharinaS/Cloud-Engineering-Fundamentals/databases.md

 * The exception is Aurora - Aurora Serverless is serverless.

+RDS is a managed database service

+* Amazon is the one that manages the underlying operating system of the database instance and not you.
+* Circumvent this by deploying, say, your Oracle database to Amazon EC2 instances with data replication between two different Availability Zones.
+  * HINT: The deployment of this architecture can easily be achieved by using Cloudformation and Quick Start.
+The Quick Start deploys the Oracle primary database (using the preconfigured, general-purpose starter database from Oracle) on an Amazon EC2 instance in the first Availability Zone.
+It then sets up a second EC2 instance in a second Availability Zone, copies the primary database to the second instance by using the DUPLICATE command, and configures Oracle Data Guard. --*Udemy AWS Certified Solutions Architect Associate Practice Tests*

 ## Types of Relational Databases on AWS - 6 in total

+There are relational databases, and then there is the service called RDS.

 * SQL Server
 * Oracle